janheuer/DecentralizedPlanning/README.md

 **Centralized version**

-The centralized branch includes a centralized version based on the same python framework using the same encoding (but it only works for instances where the number of robots equals the number of robots).
+The centralized branch includes a centralized version based on the same python framework using the same planning encoding (but it only works for instances where the number of robots equals the number of robots).

 ## Instance Format